Please fill out the form below and we will be in touch to arrange a visit.

 When Mr Spillane retired in 2008, the School gave a warm welcome to Darryl Wideman.
 Silcoates was not immune to the downturn in the region’s economy following the recession of 2008-09 and some difficult decisions had to be made to remodel the School to place it on a firmer financial footing.
 As part of that restructuring, the decision was made to relocate the pre-school facilities so that now all pupils at the School are educated on one site.
 Several other major projects were undertaken, not least the Multi-Use Games Area (MUGA) and dedicated astroturf pitch, complete with floodlights, which were opened in 2013.

-The current Headmaster, Philip Rowe, arrived at the School in September 2017.
-Plans are already afoot to convert the Headmaster’s House into offices and meeting rooms, which will provide the School with a new reception area for visitors.
+Philip Rowe, arrived at the School in September 2017 and set about to convert the Headmaster’s House into offices and meeting rooms, which now provide the School with a new reception area for visitors.
 Philip also understood the importance of connecting with our alumni and Silcoates Connect launched in 2019.
-Silcoates celebrated its bicentenary in 2020.
-Despite that long ago fire, the School still stands on the outskirts of the villages of Alverthorpe and Wrenthorpe, high above the surrounding country and in the midst of 53 acres of lawns and playing fields.
+Silcoates celebrated its bicentenary in 2020, during an unprecedented year.

+Despite that long ago fire, the School still stands on the outskirts of the villages of Alverthorpe and Wrenthorpe, high above the surrounding country and in the midst of 52 acres of lawns and playing fields.
 As an independent co-educational day school, educating children from 3 to 18, it remains a community which expounds high academic standards, coupled with an appreciation that the development of the all-round character of each child is just as important.